KMint1819/vimrc/README.md

 fc-cache -f -v
 ```
 Dont forget to update your terminal font to this nerd font as well!

+# Install for your own user only
+The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
+To install it simply do following from your terminal:

+	git clone --recursive https://github.com/KMint1819/vimrc.git ~/.vim_runtime
+	sh ~/.vim_runtime/install_awesome_vimrc.sh

 # Functionalities that should be included
 - language